BiElisa/interThermalRadConvFoam/run/BM3/README.txt

 Axisymmetric cooling and spreading (BM3 from [1])
 ======================

-The first test simulates a hot viscous fluid injected into a horizontal plane, which starts spreading and cooling in an axisymmetric fashion.
+Simulation of a hot, viscous fluid injected into a horizontal plane, where it spreads and cools in an axisymmetric fashion.
-For this test we consider a Newtonian fluid injected onto the plane from a hole located on the lower wall.
+This test introduces a Newtonian fluid through an orifice of the lower wall.
-The fluid is modelled as a hot Newtonian fluid that exchanges heat flux with the ground through conduction and with the air through radiation and convection.
+Modelled as a hot Newtonian liquid, the fluid dissipates heat via conduction with the plane and through radiation and convection with the surrounding air at its free surface.

 This test refers to an analogue experiment reported in [2], denoted as C14, where a hot silicone oil (Rhodorsil® 47V 5000 or 47V 12500, dyed red) is